posmocoop/general/membership.md

 ![first wireframe proposal, english](https://github.com/posmocoop/general/blob/master/membership_proposal.png)

-## Shared Name and Email, Password
+## 2 Cases, Shared Name and Email, Password
 We have 2 cases:
 - Someone is already a POSMO One user and has therefore an account, now s/he wants to upgrade and become a cooperative member.
 - Someone wants to become a cooperative member.

 Name, email, password, are shared with Datamap, so that people have the same login.
-If someone already has a Posmo app login, s/he can use the same and only has to fill out the rest.
+If someone already has a Posmo app login, s/he can login first and only has to fill out the rest.

 ## DB-Struktur